 Chandler Center for the Arts

-The Self-Help Foundation has sponsored this family oriented event, for 26 years.
-The celebration is open to the public, the event encourages historical education, respect and ensures on going opportunity for the youth of chandler and surrounding areas to display their talents.
+The South Chandler Self-Help Foundation present the annual Black History Celebration in February.
+This family oriented event encourages historical education, respect and ensures on going opportunity for the youth of chandler and surrounding areas to display their talents.

 African American Banquet

 Chandler Community Center

 The Chandler Men of Action present this annual banquet in celebration of the accomplishments made during the year of African Americans and to strengthen our resolve to further our pride, spirit and character.
 Two student scholarships and Man of the Year are awarded.

 In celebration of Black History Month, the Chandler Hamilton Library will be hosting its first African American Read-In.
 This community reading event is intended to shine a spotlight on African American authors, promote diversity and encourage young people to read.

 Sponsored by the Chandler Public Library, Chandler Diversity Office and the East Valley NAACP.